 Have you ever seen a beach inside of a museum?
 This might be the first time you have this chance, thanks to Snarkitecture.
 They are a New York-based design practice, consisting of Daniel Arsham, Ben Porto, and Alex Mustonen, known for bridging the gap between art and architecture.

-The project used around the brightly colored recyclable balls and beach toys to make the experience memorable.
+The project used brightly colored recyclable balls and beach toys to make the experience memorable.
 The piece was first seen in The National Museum in Washington, DC.
 Since then, it has traveled to the Sydney Festival, Museum of Decorative Arts in Paris, Tampa, Florida, and Bangkok.
 Each installation offered inconsequential variations in theme and size.

 How it was made

 Snarkitecture first constructed a 929-square meter enclosure of wooden panels, perforated mesh, and scaffolds.
-Then, nearly one million translucent, recyclable balls, later filled this, creating a sea.
+Then, nearly one million translucent, recyclable balls filled this area, creating a sea.
 One side of the installation featured a 15-meter shoreline, which makes it look like a real beach.
 This part of the massive work, measuring about 48 meters in height, was filled with lounge chairs and umbrellas.

 There was also a mirror that creates a seemingly infinite reflected expanse on the other side of the installation.
 An imagined island invited people to inspect and discover.
 Throughout the whole setup, there were visual cues, including signage, representing a typical beach-going experience.

 A ramp was included to allow people to stand in the center of the space to watch others enjoy themselves.
 Just like it’s the case of a real beach, visitors could either swim on the balls or just hang out on the sandy shores, reading a book or playing paddle ball.
 There is no water or sand, but everything is monochromatic.
 The whole installation took about two months to complete.

 Video: How Snarkitecture created the Beach